NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 ## Preparing Your Storage Drive\(s\) \(Windows Only, Optional\)

 NTFS file system of Windows does not support sparse files, which causes downtime when adding large \(several TB\) storage folders.
-To avoid this downtime, you can format your storage drive using ReFS before adding it to Sia network.
+You can format your storage drive using ReFS before adding it to Sia to avoid this downtime.

 Unfortunately, ReFS is not available on all Windows releases.
 It is currently available on Windows 10 Server, Windows 10 Enterprise, and Windows 10 Pro for Workstations.
-Of these, Windows 10 Pro for Workstations is the most available solution: it’s very easy to upgrade from Windows 10 Pro, and the upgrade license doesn’t cost much.
-After all, you will probably earn more Siacoins within the time, which your host would otherwise be spending on filling your storage space with zeroes, like it happens on NTFS.
+Of these, Windows 10 Pro for Workstations is the most available solution: it’s quite easy to upgrade from Windows 10 Pro.

-Here is how you can make advantage of ReFS:
+Here is how you can take advantage of ReFS:

 1. Right-click on your Windows icon and select Disk Management.
 2. Create an NTFS partition on your new drive \(if this is a new drive\).